Dauer 962 Le Mans: Motorsports

 A total of two Dauer 962 Le Mans race cars were built.
+The cars were built using 962 monocoques with numbers 173 and 176, respectively for Dauer chassis number GT002 and GT003.
+A third chassis with Dauer number GT001, using monocoque number 169, was available at Le Mans but was not used.
+All three were Fabcar monocoques.

 Arriving at Le Mans with the support of Porsche's factory racing team, Joest Racing, Dauer's two cars showed that they lacked the overall pace of the top Group C cars by qualifying fifth and seventh.
 However, their pace in their class was shattering as the next closest GT1-class car could only muster 12th.
 The race saw Porsche's plan pan out, as the Dauer 962 Le Mans were able to gradually make their way to the top of the standings while their competitors spent time in the pits or succumbed to mechanical woes.
 In the end, only a lone Toyota 94C-V in the Group C class could contend with the Dauers, taking second place overall.
 The Dauer 962 Le Mans of Yannick Dalmas, Hurley Haywood and Mauro Baldi would take the overall win, while the second team car would finish one lap behind in third place overall.

 Soon after this event the ACO attempted to fix the loophole in the GT regulations by setting a minimum requirement for production cars to meet homologation standards.
 With this, the Dauer 962s would never race again, nor would the normal Porsche 962s as the Group C class was finally abandoned.
 But ACO only banned the fully prototype style car enter the GT1 class and still allowed some semi-sports prototype that related to production car to get GT1 homologation with only one road going car.
 Another example of this practice is the SARD MC8-R.